Cocaine and The Risks of Using While Pregnant

 How To Stay Away From Cocaine While Pregnant?

 Due to it being so addictive, it can be a challenge to stay away from cocaine.
 Many can ask “how much cocaine is too much” but the drug and pregnancy do not mix well at all and can cause many health hazards for both mother and child.
-This is why it is all the more important to quit if you are pregnant.
+This is why it is all the more important to quit if a woman is pregnant.

-The first step to staying away from the substance during pregnancy is to tell a medical professional about your addiction.
-They will help you to get on the right track to recovery and provide you with the support you need.
-They may also direct you and guide you through some treatment programs especially for pregnant women looking to avoid the situation of a cocaine baby.
+The first step to staying away from the substance during pregnancy is to tell a medical professional about addiction.
+They will help to get on the right track to recovery and provide a patient with the support required.
+They may also direct a patient and guide through some treatment programs especially for pregnant women looking to avoid the situation of a cocaine baby.

 It is also important to let loved ones know.
-That way they can support you more effectively.
-Withdrawal is painful for anyone, so it is better to have reliable and loving support behind you.
-You already have the motivation for getting clean.
+That way they can support one more effectively.
+Withdrawal is painful for anyone, so it is better to have reliable and loving support behind.

 Staying Cocaine Free After Pregnancy

-Your baby will not be the only one reaping the benefits of a cocaine-free life, however.
-Without the drug, you will feel healthier, less irritable and both your physical and psychological condition will improve.
-Staying clean will be a hugely beneficial thing for you, and those around you, so it is important to find ways to deal with cravings, to lead a happy and more comfortable life.
+A baby will not be the only one reaping the benefits of a cocaine-free life, however.
+Without the drug, woman will feel healthier, less irritable and both physical and psychological condition will improve.
+Staying clean will be a hugely beneficial thing, so it is important to find ways to deal with cravings, to lead a happy and more comfortable life.

 Where do calls go